nprapps/lunchbox/README.md

 fab production build_electron
 ```

-Compiled binaries for each platform are found in the `electron/` folder after you run this command.
+Installers for Windows and Mac OSX can be found in the root level folder after this runs.

 About
 -------------